 “Ultimately, the best sunscreen is the one that you’re actually putting on,” says Dr. Zeichner.
 “But with so many textures and consistencies on the market nowadays, there’s something for everyone.”

 Also, consider your skin type.
-If you have sensitive skin, it’s best to stick to a mineral-based sunscreen that’s less likely to cause irritation.
+If you have sensitive skin, it’s best to stick to a mineral-based sunscreen that may be less likely to cause irritation.
 If you’re acne-prone, try finding a non-comedogenic formula for the parts of your body that tend to break out.
 And if you have a darker complexion, thankfully the choices for non-chalky formulas are much wider than ever.
 We recommend Elta MD's UV Clear SPF and Drunk Elephant Umbra™ Sheer Physical Daily Defense Broad Spectrum.

 Also of note: tinted sunscreens and sunblocks are specifically formulated to accommodate all skin tones—so you should be able to seek out a product that complements your complexion perfectly.

 Take it slow—and use more than you think you need.

 Spoiler alert: You’re probably not doing it right (I know I haven’t been).